Pungyeon/go-rabbitmq-example/README.md

 > docker run --detach --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management

-Simply explain we are running a docker image, running the container in --detach mode (as a background process) naming it rabbitmq and exposing ports 5672 and 15672.
+We are running a docker image, running the container in --detach mode (as a background process) naming it rabbitmq and exposing ports 5672 and 15672.
 Finally, we specify the image that we want to pull and eventually run: `rabbitmq:3-management`.
 Once the docker container has started, you can open a browser and visit http://localhost:15672 to see the management interface.
 We won't be using the mangement interface, but it's a good way to confirm that everything is working as intended.

 ## Writing the Code
 If you want to skip writing the code, but instead just want to read through and run the programs yourself.
 You can get the code from: https://github.com/Pungyeon/go-rabbitmq-example

 So for this tutorial, we will be writing two really simple programs, to illustrate how services can communicate via.
 RabbitMQ.
-Our final project will look something like this:
+Our final project will look something like this: go-rabbit-mq/
-.

---./consumer

---./lib

-----./event

---./sender
+----./consumer

+----./lib

+--------./event

+----./sender

 We will be creating a `consumer` service, which will subscribe to our topics and we will define a `sender`service, which will publish random events to the exchange.
 Our `lib` folder, will hold some common configurations for both our consumer and sender.
 Before we begin, you will have to get the dependency for amqp: